aklevans/KNCScrobbler/README.md

 https://kncscrobbler.app/

-This is a springboot project written in Java.
+This is a springboot project written in Java, with JavaScript and HTML for the frontend.

 # Linking Account
 To link your last.fm account, click the button that says "Link last.fm Account".
 You will be redirected to a page to allow